-The goal of the Multiculturalism Grant Program is to support the Government of Newfoundland and Labrador’s commitment in The Way Forward on Immigration in Newfoundland and Labrador to publicly acknowledge and promote cultural holidays and events.
+The goal of the Multiculturalism Grant Program is to support the Government of Newfoundland and Labrador’s commitment in The Way Forward on Immigration in Newfoundland and Labrador to publically acknowledge and promote cultural holidays and events.
 NLMGP will provide funding to support non-profit community organizations or non-governmental organizations to host culturally diverse events and celebrations.

 NLMGP further supports Government of Newfoundland and Labrador’s commitment in The Way Forward on Immigration in Newfoundland and Labrador to Increase the Number and Broaden the Reach of Multiculturalism Week Events Throughout the Province.

 NLMGP will provide funding support to non-profit community organizations or non-governmental organizations to plan and host events and activities which highlight diverse cultures and communities across the province.

 The proponent must be an established non-profit community organization (registered under the Corporations Act) or other public or non-governmental organization (e.g., public educational institution, regional development authority).

 The proponent must also demonstrate a need, the ability, and sufficient capacity to deliver proposed programs and services.
 Proponents must fulfill the following requirements to ensure eligibility:

 - The organization is incorporated as a non-profit corporation or has a written agreement with an appropriately incorporated organization to administer approved funding;

 - The organization demonstrates community support by showing a range of stakeholder representation on a committee or board and/or through letters of support from key stakeholders;

 - The organization satisfies the Department that it can receive, manage and account for public funding in a fair and transparent manner;